 Something else to think about, ponder over, sort of think well that’s not for me or, yeah, I could do that, that’s a great idea. …I’ll look into that or, start thinking of questions, and getting answers.
 (Rose, female, age 69, COPD, site 1)

-Feeling safe, reassured and accepted: Overt and felt forms of emotional support are valued
+Overt and felt forms of emotional support are valued

 Participants perceived that they were emotionally supported while participating in their group programme, and they described the group environment as ‘welcoming’, ‘comfortable’ ‘safe’, and ‘reassuring’.
 There were notable differences in the nature of emotional support participants described receiving from group facilitators versus other group members.
 The emotional support they received from group facilitators was more overt.
 In contrast, they described feeling emotionally supported by other group members, who shared similar experiences, even though interactions between group members were limited.